 Sometimes I imagine my wise-self chatting with my Grandma Effie at the farmhouse kitchen table.
 Other times I imagine my wise-self walking along a country road with my mentor, Gwendolyn Jansma.
 But most often, I have imaginings of my wise-self telling my Little Patsy that there is a brighter future and coaching my present-self to get off the couch to make an inspiring day.

-Your wise-self can protect you, help heal your inner-child, advise you in times of struggle, guide you in making hard decisions, and lead you to a better future.
+In fact, your wise-self can protect you, help heal your inner-child, advise you in times of struggle, guide you in making hard decisions, and lead you to a better future.
 Your wise-self also encourages you to acknowledge and celebrate all you have done, know and are.
 Your wise-self encourages you to share your gifts and strengths with an uncertain world.

 With the help of your wise-self, not only will you better realize the wonder of you, you will be enabled to achieve what you once never imagined or thought possible.

-If you are willing to dance with your present-self, your inner-child and your future, wise-self you will bring about not only healing and transformation, but a remarkable unfolding of a life well lived.
+Ultimately, if you are willing to dance with your present-self, your inner-child and your future, wise-self you will bring about not only healing and transformation, but a remarkable unfolding of a life well lived.
 In the meantime, seize the day!

 Please check out these related posts: